Ahimsa in the Yoga Sutra of Patanjali

 Truthfulness

 However, the Intention not to hurt should not be confused with an exaggerated striving for harmony.
 The aim of Ahimsa is not to avoid any conflict.
-Therefore, Satya, the truthfulness, is not by chance occupying the second position among the Yamas.
+Therefore, Satya, the truthfulness, does not occupy the second position among the Yamas.

 Clarity of intention